 A Healthy Dessert with Delicious Tang

 If you’ve been eating a raw or vegan diet for years, or are just starting down the path of health and wellness, this recipe will be a fresh addition to your menu.

 While traditional lemon bars may not fit within your diet plan, our version certainly will – not only are they raw and vegan, they also don’t contain eggs, dairy, flour, or refined sugars.

 Enjoy them with your favorite fresh fruit to serve on the side – any kind of fresh berry is a perfect pairing with this dessert.

 They will still taste like a treat, and we know you’ll love their wholesome goodness, all in a little square!

-And for another citrus-happy finale to a meal, try our gluten-free mandarin orange cake.
+And for other citrus-happy finales to a meal, try our vegan key lime whoopie pies, or our gluten-free mandarin orange cake.

 What are your own sweet vegan adventures?
 Do you have any recipes to share with us?
 Let us know in the comments below.

 Photos by Nikki Cervone, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published April 14th, 2015 by Sarah Hagstrom.
 Revised and updated September 22nd, 2017.